darkcodi/taganrog/README.md

 - `taganrog list [tag]`: List all tags that start with a specific prefix.
 If no prefix is provided, all tags are listed.
 - `taganrog search <tag1> [tag2 ...]`: Search for files with a specific tag or tags.

-### Web UI
+### Desktop

-Taganrog also provides a web UI that can be accessed by visiting `http://localhost:1698` in your browser.
-The web UI allows you to search for files using tags and manage your tags.
+If you launch Taganrog without any arguments, it will start a desktop app that you can use to manage your tags and files.
+Here are some of the available features:
 - **Search**: Enter tags in the search bar to search for files that have those tags.
 - **Tag new files**: Click on the `Plus` button in the top right corner and select a file(s) to tag.
 - **Add/Delete Tags**: Click on some media file and then add/remove tags to it on the right-side panel.